Pranave15/Pranave15/README.md

 # 💫 About Me:
 <br>👋 Hi, I'm Pranave K.C<br>🚀 Aspiring AI Engineer | 🤖 Passionate About Reinforcement Learning, Machine Learning, and Deep Learning<br>💡 Always eager to learn, build, and innovate in the world of AI.<br>🤝 Open to collaborations on exciting AI projects.<br>📚 Constantly exploring new technologies to push boundaries.
-🔗Connect with me through email pranavekc1504@gmail.com
+<br>🔗Connect with me through email pranavekc1504@gmail.com

 ## 🌐 Socials: